FreeFem/FreeFem-doc/docs/tutorial/HeatExchanger.md

 # Heat Exchanger

-**Summary:** _Here we shall learn more about geometry input and triangulation files, as well as read and write} operations._
+**Summary:** _Here we shall learn more about geometry input and triangulation files, as well as read and write operations._

 **The problem**
 Let $\{C_{i}\}_{1,2}$, be 2 thermal conductors within an enclosure $C_0$.